 Diagnosis – The gas shot test is the fast-track way to diagnose a fueling issue.
 Fueling issues, as you likely know, mostly revolve around stale gas.
 Blended gas is a problem for all small engine kit.

-Following the links below will take you to a post or video where I’ve covered the repair previously.
+The links below will take you to a post or video where I’ve previously covered the repair.
 The post or video may be related to a lawnmower, but the process is identical.

 The most common fueling issues, diagnoses, and the fix are as follows: